 Some monitors track your heartbeat and not much else.
 Others can monitor your running stride, record steps, and count calories.
 In addition, some devices can monitor different data points depending on the type of exercise you’re doing—for instance they monitor rhythm and distance while you’re running and heart rate variability while you’re swimming—while other heart monitors track what zone of fat burning you’re in, meaning you don’t have to do any math.

-The best heart rate monitors Reviews & Recommendations
+Best heart rate monitors: Reviews & Recommendations

 Why it made the cut: Polar’s ECG heart rate measurement provides pinpoint accuracy whether road biking or open-water swimming.

 - Weight: Connector 21 g (0.74 oz), strap 39 g (1.38 oz)